BBC Radio Sussex: Programming

 Local programming airs from the BBC's Brighton studios from 6 am to 10 am on Mondays to Saturdays and from 2 pm to 6 pm on Saturdays.

 Regional programming, shared with BBC Radio Surrey, airs from 10 am to 10 pm on weekdays, from 10 am to 2 pm and 8 pm to 10 pm on Saturdays and from 6 am to 6 pm and 10 pm to 1 am on Sundays.

 Off-peak programming, including the weekday late show from 10 pm to 1 am, originates from BBC Radio Solent in Southampton and BBC Radio Berkshire in Reading.

 During the station's downtime, BBC Radio Sussex simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.

 Sports coverage

 BBC Radio Sussex covers every Brighton and Hove Albion and Crawley Town game live.
-On Saturdays, BBC Sussex Sport starts at 2pm, presented by Johnny Cantor from wherever Brighton are playing.
+On Saturdays, BBC Sussex Sport starts at 2pm from wherever Brighton are playing.
 This show contains interviews and features on all sports from within the county.
 The frequencies then split shortly before kick off, with Brighton's match on DAB, 95.0, 95.3 and 104.5 FM, and Crawley on the remaining frequencies.

 When non-traditional kick off times occur, the main presenter for the club in question presents a BBC Sussex sports special on midweek evenings.